neildocherty/ubiquitousQuoteGenerator/README.md

 ## Installation

-1.Clone the repo
+Clone the repo, then,

-2.`npm install`
+`npm install`

-3.Add your Unsplash.com API key.
+Add your Unsplash.com API key.
 Replace `YOUR_KEY` in the routes/images.js file with your own key.
+Then,

-3.`npm start`
+`npm start`

 **Or...** You can [check it out on Heroku](http://ubiquitous-quote.herokuapp.com/)